Satisfaction faces: What type of companies uses these for real-time employee feedback?

 — Angela Armstrong (@evoLEASEtion) October 13, 2016

 The automotive sector is strong in Mexico, followed by food.
-This is also the Spanish speaking country with most signups.
-Followed by, well Spain, where many users are within the gaming and transportation sector.
-And quite a few factory workers.
+This is also the Spanish-speaking country with the most signups.

 And here’s an example from the automotive sector in Bolivia, where Nissan is improving their work environment with satisfaction faces.